 - Add the meatballs to the broth and bring to a boil, then add the marinated pork and stir to cook.

-- Once the pork is cooked, stir in the blood (About 1 Tbsp per cup of broth), making sure you stir while adding to prevent big clumps.
+- Once the pork is cooked, stir in the blood (About 1 tablespoon per cup of broth), making sure you stir while adding to prevent big clumps.

 - Pour the broth over the noodles.